-You have the right to work without enduring humiliating comments about your body, inappropriate touching, or unwelcome sexual advances.
-Unfortunately, sexual harassment is still pervasive despite considerable cultural and technological advances.
+You have the right to live and work without enduring humiliating comments about your body, inappropriate touching, or unwelcome sexual advances.
+Unfortunately, sexual harassment and abuse are still pervasive despite considerable cultural and technological advances.

 There are two types of sexual harassment.
 The first is quid pro quo sexual harassment, meaning “this for that.”
-Quid pro quo harassment happens when a supervisor takes or threatens to take adverse employment action against you or refuses to promote you unless you provide him or her with sexual favors.
+Quid pro quo harassment happens when a supervisor takes or threatens adverse employment action against you or refuses to promote you unless you provide sexual favors.

-The second type is hostile work environment sexual harassment.
-This happens when the harassing conduct is “so severe and pervasive that a reasonable person would consider it intimidating, hostile or abusive.”
+The second type of sexual harassment is hostile work environment.
+This occurs when the harassing conduct keeps happening and it is “intimidating, hostile or abusive.”
 In a hostile work environment claim, the harasser may not ask you for sexual favors, but may make continuous comments or touch you inappropriately.

-Federal and state law guarantee your right to work without being treated like a sex object.
-If your rights to a harassment-free work environment are being violated, call us today!
-We take sexual harassment cases on a contingency basis, meaning it does not cost you anything out-of-pocket.
+Federal and state law guarantee your right to work and live without being treated like an object.
+We take sexual harassment and assault cases on a contingency basis, meaning it does not cost you anything out-of-pocket.
 Our only fee is a portion of the verdict or settlement if we prevail.

 There are short time limitations in which to file a claim, so call today!
 (918) 524-9500